sylvesterchiang/shopify-stuff/README.md

 # shopify-stuff

 ## Some of the answers I had for the test questions for:
-* data analytics
+* data analytics -> "Data Analytics.ipynb"
-* data engineering
+* data engineering -> "Data Engineering.ipynb"